Kaduna CAN suggests how to worship in Pandemic

 This, the associate said, was judged to be credible and commendable by reasonable citizens of the state

-CAN appreciated the tireless efforts of the State Government through the State Standing Committee on COVID-19, “given the incredible work that they have been doing to curtail the spread of Corona Virus in our dear State.”
+CAN appreciates the tireless efforts of the State Government through the State Standing Committee on COVID-19, “given the incredible work that they have been doing to curtail the spread of Coronavirus in our dear State. ”

+ALSO READ: Laolu Akande harps on importance of feedback to Buhari administration

 “Accordingly, we wish to use this medium to express our profound gratitude to God for healing our Governor, Malam Nasir El-Rufai and others in the state from the virus.
 We do pray that God Almighty will grant healing to many more that are still having this virus and are going through various processes of treatment.”